dark0dave/Subrace-mod/subrace/readme.md

 ---

-**GRAY DWARVE**: Also known as duergar, the gray dwarves of the Forgotten Realms live even deeper underground than their shield dwarf and gold dwarf cousins.
+**GRAY DWARF**: Also known as duergar, the gray dwarves of the Forgotten Realms live even deeper underground than their shield dwarf and gold dwarf cousins.
 The duergar share little in common with other dwarves and practice slavery in their monstrous subterranean cities.
 Often motivated by greed and a thirst for power, gray dwarves are known throughout the Realms as devious, efficient warriors that excel in stealthy movement.
 Duergar almost always have gray hair and skin.

 Duergar have the following traits:
 - Infravision